Skip to main content

 Eitungjerde and his wife Eli-Grethe run Balholm, the award-winning company that makes handcrafted fruit juices and ciders.
 Balholm is located in the village of Balestrand by Norway’s largest fjord, the Sognefjord.

-An ideal microclimate
+An ideal microclimate for apples

 The unique microclimate along the narrow fjords has turned out to be ideal for apple cultivation.

-“The sunlight reflected off the fjord increases the amount of light in our steep slopes.
+“The sunlight reflected off the fjord increases the amount of light on our steep slopes.
 The fjord also has a cooling effect on hot summer days, while the warm Gulf Stream provides mild winters and mid-seasonal temperatures, even though we are located at about the same latitude as Alaska and Siberia,” says Åge Eitungjerde.

 Balholm's restaurant and farm shop, Ciderhuset (The Cider House), is labelled as an Economusée.
 Here, you can learn about the roots of cider production, participate in tastings and courses, and sample local food, perfectly paired with the liquid gold.